 "CDOT will be sharing this audit and our response with DWM.
 Efforts to improve coordination between CDOT and DWM are showing early returns, as DWM has provided CDOT with their 2018 Capital Improvement Plan (CIP) for water main projects and their three year CIP for sewer main projects.
-This is an earlier submittal than years past.
+This is art earlier submittal than years past.
 CDOT will continue to work with DWM to obtain longer-term water main and sewer main CIPs.

 "CDOT will share these findings with PBC and DPD and discuss options to better streamline project coordination, including incorporating both entities into current PCO distribution and inviting both to weekly 2018 PCO meetings.
-However, because DPD does not develop or own
+However, because DPD does not develop or own projects and PBC does not own the projects it develops neither agency possesses or maintains a long-term database of underground plans for projects.
+Therefore.
+CDOT believes including either into OUC will not provide a material benefit to either agency or the City.
+Per CDOT rules and regulations, contractors working on DPD and PBC projects are already required to submit their projects for OUC review.

-&lt;sup>20 City of Chicago Office of Inspector General, "Chicago Department of Transportation Aldermanic Menu Program Audit," April 2017, accessed November 20, 2017. http://chicagoinspectorgeneral.org/publications-and-press/cdot-aldermanic-menu-program-audit/.
+" City of Chicago Office of Inspector General.
+"Chicago Department of Transportation Aldermanic Menu Program Audit," April 2017, accessed November 20, 2017. aldermanic-menu-piot;ram-audil/">http://chicaaoinspectorucneral.oru/pLiblications-and-prcss/cdot->aldermanic-menu-piot;ram-audil/.

-OIG File #16-0444

-CDOT Management of Construction in the Public Way Audit
+OIG File #16-0444 CDOT Management of Construction in the Public Way Audit